heathbar/vizio-smart-cast/README.md

 see next method for example

 ### `pairing.pair(pin)`
 Provide a user-entered pin to the smart cast device.
 The smart cast device will respond with an auth token that can be used indefinitely.
 The vizio-smart-cast library will automatically re-use the token for the remainder of the session.
-For future sessions, call `pairing.useAuthToken(...)` with the token to skip the pairing process.
+For future sessions, specify the authToken in the constructor or call `pairing.useAuthToken(...)` with the token to skip the pairing process.

 #### Arguments
 1. `pin` *(string)*: The pin displayed on the smart cast device after a successful `initialize()` call